 In most cases, adult protective services can be helpful and support guardianship by family members.
-In other instances, APS becomes involved because of family neglect and supports state guardianship or guardianship by a professional.
-There are instances where adult protective services will petition for guardianship to appoint non-family members.
+Their intention is not to take over a parent’s life but they will become involved due to family or self-neglect.
+There are instances where adult protective services will petition for guardianship to appoint a non-family guardian.

 The recommendation is that all family members participate with adult protective services staff.
 Family members who are unfamiliar with services and resources can benefit from the suggestions from APS workers for local providers.

 Adult protective services can also connect family members with the county probate office who may have a help desk.
-Learning how to obtain legal guardianship of a parent is possible when you know the steps to take.
+Filing for guardianship of a parent is possible when you know the steps to take.

 Can My Parent Appoint Me as an Agent Under a Medical Power of Attorney to Make Decisions Instead of Becoming a Guardian?

-Individuals who have the foresight to create estate plans that include a durable medical and financial power of attorney, a living will, and a will or a trust fare the best when health diagnoses like dementia arise.
+Elderly parents who have the foresight to create estate plans that include a durable medical and financial power of attorney, a living will, and a will or a trust fare the best when a health diagnosis like dementia arises.
 Creating these documents using an elder law, probate, or estate planning attorney offers the best opportunity to make a wise decision about who to appoint as an agent, personal representative, or trustee.

 Experienced attorneys often include a clause a power of attorney documents about incapacity, the appointment of successor agents, and naming a guardian or conservator.
-When documents include these provisions, an adult child or agent can act as an agent under a durable medical power of attorney without the need for a guardianship appointment.
+When documents include these provisions, an adult child or agent can act as an agent under a durable medical power of attorney without the need of filing for guardianship.

-Is it Ever Too Late to Create Medical Power of Attorney Documents?
+When Is It Too Late to Create Medical Power of Attorney Documents?

 I Live Alone.
 What is the Best Way for Me To Appoint Someone to Care for Me When I Cannot Care for Myself?

 The number of solo Baby Boomers or solo agers is increasing.
-Divorcee and never marrieds are relying on adult children and friends for care.
-If you are an adult diagnosed with dementia, Alzheimer’s, or another chronic disease that has the potential to affect your memory, advance care planning is essential.
+Divorcees and never marrieds may rely on adult children and friends for care.
+If you are an adult diagnosed with dementia, Alzheimer’s, or another chronic disease that has the potential to affect your memory, making an advanced care plan is essential.

-Creating an estate plan while you remain able to manage your affairs offers the best opportunity to appoint an agent under a durable medical power of attorney to manage and oversee your medical care.
+Creating an estate plan and a care plan while you remain able to manage your affairs offers the best opportunity to appoint an agent under a durable medical power of attorney to manage and oversee your medical care.
 If necessary, a provision in the document can give the agent you appoint priority for a guardianship appointment.

 If you do not have a family member or friend willing to become your agent, professional fiduciaries exist who accept these types of appointments.
 In many cases where family disagreements exist, elderly parents and others prefer to designate a professional fiduciary to act in their best interest.

 How to Get Guardianship of a Parent, the online course offered by Pamela D Wilson, a caregiving expert, and certified guardian, educates family caregivers about the steps to get guardianship of a parent.
 Pamela D Wilson does not offer legal advice.
 She shares her experiences as a court-appointed guardian of the elderly and disabled and working with families of guardianship.